 Will I be able to deduct any of my fees from my income taxes?

 Asbury does not offer Type A Life Care contracts where a higher entrance fee offsets the future cost of health care services.
 At Asbury’s communities, residents pay for their health care services as they are needed.
 Because of this, the Internal Revenue Service does not recognize any part of the Entrance Fee or residential living monthly fees toward a medical deduction.
-However, it is possible that fees paid for assisted living or for skilled care services may be eligible for a medical deduction.
+However, residents receive a SARA security pendant when they move in, and there is an annual tax deduction for that.
+In addition, it is possible that fees paid for assisted living or for skilled care services may be eligible for a medical deduction.
 Please see a tax analyst to learn whether your financial circumstances would allow you to deduct these expenses from your income.
 See our Entrance Fee page for more information about Contract Type.

 If I’m not a churchgoer, will I fit in here?

 While faith plays an important role in the lives of many residents here, Asbury Communities’ campuses celebrate people of all beliefs, cultures, and backgrounds.
 We offer a wide range of spiritual programming, including ecumenical services.
 We are an equal housing opportunity provider with communities that support people of all abilities.
 Please contact us for further details.